manish-in-java/spring-security-saml/README.md

 # Overview
-This sample application demonstrates the use of Spring Security for protecting a web application against CSRF attacks without using the authentication and authorization features provided by Spring Security.
+This sample application demonstrates the use of Spring Security for authenticating users of a web application based on Spring MVC using Spring Security extensions for SAML in addition to regular authentication methods such as form based login.

 Download it and run it as `mvn clean tomcat7:run`.
 Then access it using a web browser at [http://localhost](http://localhost).